TreyJean/Swift-Containers/README.md

 # Swift Containers

-A description of this package.
+A Swift package for containers (collections).